necro-nemesis/Lokinet-RPM-package/README.md

 ## Building with Resolvconf

- - Uncomment code lines commented out in lokinet.spec
+ - Use SPEC file lokinetresolv.spec to build Differences between lokinetresolv.spec and lokinet.spec
- - add 00-lokinet.conf & lokinet-resolvconf to SOURCES folder
+ - Uncommented resolvconf code found in lokinet.spec
- - build
+ - installs and uses 00-lokinet.conf & lokinet-resolvconf in SOURCES folder

 ## Support us